marshally/resume/resume.md

 ### Senior Engineer/Architect at Yahoo!
 Broadcast
 > September 1999 - August 2001 (2 years)

-##### Project lead for ripping/transcoding systems for _Request Radio_.
+#####  Projects:

-_Request Radio_ was an ambitious Yahoo!
+*  _Request Radio_ was an ambitious Yahoo!
 Music skunkworks project to create personalized streaming media music stations based on a library of every CD ever recorded.
+My team created automated CD ripping software that **encoded hundreds of thousands of songs** for _Yahoo!
+Launchcast_'s music library.
     * **Robotically control 200 disc CD ripper stations**.
     * Annotated tracks with metadata with **barcode scanners**, matching UPC codes to the CDDB entries of tracks while they were being transcoded.
     * Transcode raw `.WAV` files into a variety of different streaming formats.

-Even though the Request Radio project was shelved, our CD ripping software **encoded hundreds of thousands of songs** for _Yahoo!
-Launchcast_'s music library.

-##### Project lead for integrating Yahoo’s Unix systems and broadcast.com Windows systems post-acquisition.
+* Lead Engineer for **integrating broadcast.com's Windows systems with Yahoo’s Unix systems** post-acquisition.

 ### Team Lead at Broadcast.com
 > February 1997 - September 1999 (2 years 8 months)

 > (Broadcast.com was acquired by Yahoo! in September 1999)

 Lead software developer for the **17th largest website on the internet** (and the largest consumer of streaming bandwidth).
 With less than ten software developers on the team, I got to work on a little bit of everything.

-##### Favorite projects:
+##### Projects:

 * Pay Per View streaming server
 * In-memory key value store (C++)